Mushroom Swiss Sliders

 The idea for these mushroom and swiss sliders recipe came from a combination of multiple interconnected but perfect events.
 After ordering a regular cheeseburger at a local pub, I decided that I wanted to make that into a pasta.
 I took the basic components of a cheeseburger, created my own unique cheese sauce and presto, I developed a cheeseburger pasta.

-Now, once my family tried it, we decided it was so delicious, we started to wonder if there were any other burger variations that could potentially be turned into a pasta dish.
+Now, once my family tried it, we decided it was so delicious that we started to wonder if there were any other burger variations that could potentially be turned into a pasta dish.
 We discussed Mushroom and Swiss pasta, and the wheels were turning.
 After testing out a few variations on a cheese and mushroom sauce blend, I finally found the perfect combination for Mushroom Swiss Pasta.
 After trying that amazing pasta, we decided it MUST be made into a slider.
 Well, I happened to have an abundance of tested mushroom and swiss meat as well as the mushroom swiss cheese sauce.
 I decided to put it on a bun and see what happened.
 The results, I am happy to report, are ah-mazing.

 Truth be told, I don’t like mushrooms.
 But after ONE bite I declared these to be the best sliders I have ever eaten.
 They are THAT GOOD.